Point of Interest (POI) Data: Best Point of Interest (POI) Datasets & Databases

 What are the attributes of point of interest data?

 Point of interest data contains several core attributes about the places it describes, including name, function, and location in the form of both address and geographical coordinates.
 POI data generally possesses an incredible level of spatial granularity, which is reflected in its attributes.

 The core attributes of point of interest data include:

 - Franchise information

-The data’s attributes will be contingent on what the point of interest is, and how the data provider has collected the data.
+The data’s attributes will be contingent on what the point of interest is, and how the data provider manages POI data collection.